If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 What Does Bad Steak Smell Like?

 Bad steak will have a rotten or ammonia-like smell.
-If you take a whiff of a suspicious steak, there typically is no mistaking whether or not it has gone bad.
+There typically is no mistaking whether or not it has gone bad if you take a whiff of a suspicious steak.

 If your steak has turned brown in the fridge, this doesn’t necessarily mean that it has gone bad.
 Sometimes meat turns brown due to an oxidation process.
 You’ll want to smell the brown steak as well as feel it to see if it has any other signs of going bad.
 If it doesn’t, it’s likely safe to eat!